Skip advert

 As a brand, Peugeot came in ninth spot in our 2023 Driver Power survey's best car manufacturer rankings (out of 32 brands), behind Korean rival Kia, but ahead of Nissan, Skoda, SEAT, Vauxhall, VW, and Renault

-Euro NCAP tested the overall safety of the second-generation 2008 in 2019 and awarded it a four-star rating for cars without the safety plus pack, and the full five stars when equipped which includes every model sold in the UK.
-The more advanced autonomous emergency braking (AEB) system that 2008s sold here can spot cars, pedestrians and other vulnerable road users, such as cyclists.
+Euro NCAP tested the overall safety of the second-generation 2008 in 2019 and awarded it a four-star rating for cars without the safety plus pack, and the full five stars when equipped with it.
+The more advanced autonomous emergency braking (AEB) system that Allure and GT models get can spot cars, pedestrians and other vulnerable road users, such as cyclists at night, whereas the Active has a basic version of this which can’t do that.

 Other standard safety kit includes driver attention alert, lane keep assistance, traffic sign recognition and rear parking sensors.
 Higher-spec models also get front parking sensors and a reversing camera, while adaptive cruise control and blind spot detection are also available as options.